 How much time should people get off work?

-On 13th October 2017 the Government published a new bill ‘Parental Bereavement (Leave and Pay) Bill’ which will entitle parents in England, Wales and Scotland who lose a child below the age of 18 to 2 weeks paid leave from 2020 .
+On 6 April 2020 the Government’s new bill ‘Parental Bereavement (Leave and Pay) Bill’ came into place giving parents in England, Wales and Scotland who lose a child below the age of 18 to 2 weeks paid leave from 2020 .
 Many companies will have guidelines around the length of time they allow for parental bereavement leave and all other compassionate leave in the meantime.

 Ensure you have a bereavement policy